aaronparker/aaronparker.github.io/_posts/2006-12-06-deploying-adobe-reader-8.md

   For an Adobe Reader 9 version of this post, go <a href="http://stealthpuppy.com/deployment/deploying-adobe-reader-9-for-windows">here</a>.
 For an Adobe Reader 8.x version of this post, go <a href="http://stealthpuppy.com/deployment/deploying-adobe-reader-81">here</a>
 </p>

-Now that [Adobe Reader 8 has been released](http://www.adobe.com/products/acrobat/readstep2.html) and the setup routine has changed slightly, we&#8217;ll have to jump through hoops again to get this new version deployed.
-Here are a few things that I&#8217;ve found in regards to deployment in a corporate environment:
+Now that [Adobe Reader 8 has been released](http://www.adobe.com/products/acrobat/readstep2.html) and the setup routine has changed slightly, we'll have to jump through hoops again to get this new version deployed.
+Here are a few things that I've found in regards to deployment in a corporate environment:

-  * Here&#8217;s [a direct link to the download](http://ardownload.adobe.com/pub/adobe/reader/win/8.x/8.0/enu/AdbeRdr80_en_US.exe) for Adobe Reader 8.0;
+  * Here's [a direct link to the download](http://ardownload.adobe.com/pub/adobe/reader/win/8.x/8.0/enu/AdbeRdr80_en_US.exe) for Adobe Reader 8.0;
   * The installer weighs in at 20.8Mb;
   * It requires Windows Installer 3.0 and appears to require a minimum of Internet Explorer 6.0;
   * Adobe Reader 8 uses a newer version of the Netopsystems FEAD setup routine;